chrisrollins65/cr_translate_mate/README.txt

 INSTALLATION INSTRUCTIONS:
 -------------------------------

+1. Back up your admin/language and catalog/language folders in your Opencart directory. (optional but always a good idea)
-1. If you've renamed your "admin" folder, rename the "admin" folder in this package's "upload" directory to match it
+2. If you've renamed your "admin" folder, rename the "admin" folder in this package's "upload" directory to match it
-2. Copy the files in the "upload" folder into your Opencart directory
+3. Copy the files in the "upload" folder into your Opencart directory
-3. In the Opencart admin interface, find "Translate Mate" on the Modules page and activate it
+4. In the Opencart admin interface, find "Translate Mate" on the Modules page and activate it

 -------------------------------